THE STORY OF THE GERMANTOWN CHARITY HORSE SHOW

 In addition, the Oak Grove Saddle Club became the Oak Grove Hunt Club, with Raymond Firestone and Mr. Foster as Joint Masters.
 Steered by Bart Mueller’s experience, the hunt soon became recognized.

 Check out this fabulous edition of Crosstalk, the award-winning show produced by Germantown High School TV!
-This edition was produced last summer during the 2016 Germantown Charity Horse Show.
+This edition was produced during the 2016 Germantown Charity Horse Show.
 It is a 30-minute, in-depth look into the history and organization of our all-breed show and the contribution our event makes to the community.

 The third event which supported the development of the show was the alliance of the Oak Grove Hunt Club with the Germantown Civic Club.
 The Civic Club had long been aware of local interest in gaited and walking horses, and the two organizations perceived that joining forces would benefit the whole community.
 Committees from both groups worked together to stage the 1948 horse show at the Ralph B. Hunt Field of M.C.
 Williams High School in Germantown.
 The official program stated that proceeds would go to carry on projects of both organizations, and that “a large portion will go to pay for the lights under which this show takes place tonight.”